Difficulty

 Where to Install

-Hydronic radiant heat systems can be installed either above or below the subfloor.
+Radiant heat options can be installed above or below the subfloor, depending on the type.
 Electric radiant floor heat is installed over the subfloor, so the heat source is heating up the flooring and not the subfloor.
+It’s often done as a retrofit.
+Hydronic radiant heat systems can be installed either above or below the subfloor, including installing it directly onto exposed joints on the lower level of a house.
+It can be a retrofit as well, but it’s often part of the initial build.

 Electric radiant heating works best under tile floors.
-DIY radiant floor heating can be installed under vinyl, engineered flooring and wood floors as well – though be sure to read the manufacturer’s guidelines.
-Its success with carpeted floors depends on the length of the weave – thick carpets or those with thick pads won’t work well as heat generated by the system will stay trapped in the floor.
+DIY radiant floor heating can be installed under vinyl, engineered flooring and wood floors as well.
+Be sure to read the manufacturer’s guidelines.
+Its success with carpeted floors depends on the length of the weave.
+Thick carpets or those with thick pads won’t work well because heat generated by the system will stay trapped in the floor.

 Installing Underfloor Electric Radiant Heat